01 of 05

-- Make sure all edges of fabrics are aligned.
+- Make sure all edges of the fabrics are aligned.
 Secure the patches with straight pins.

 - Pin the small squares in place.
 Sew two seams, each a scant 1/4 inch away from the marked lines.
 Press the unit to set the seams (press flat, as-is, do not flip fabrics).

-- Cut the unit in half on the original drawn lines (center illustration, right).
+- Cut the unit in half on the originally drawn lines (center illustration, right).

 - Press the triangles in each unit open (bottom illustration).